 Loop is a resource, sourced by you.

-Loop is a fertilizer replacement produced by cleaning, recycling, and transforming 100% of the poop and food that goes down toilets and drains.
+Loop is a fertilizer replacement and soil builder produced by treating, recycling, and transforming 100% of the poop and food that goes down toilets and drains.
 We call it the ‘Poop Loop.’
 Nature wastes nothing, and that’s our goal, too!
 Loop is used by commercial customers on farms and forests to grow bigger crops and trees.
-Prior to 2020, Loop was turned into a compost for use in urban setting and home gardens.
+Loop has been turned into a compost for use in urban settings and home gardens for decades.

 Loop generates healthier, more productive soil and is good for people, plants, and the planet—now and in the future.
 Unlike chemical fertilizers, Loop is environmentally responsible and protect fish and other wildlife because it does not cause nutrients to run-off into our waters.
 Loop products help soil hold rainwater and runoff like a sponge, which keeps dirty water from flowing into Puget Sound, rivers, and streams.